MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-mfcreatesensorgroup.md

 ### -param SensorGroupSymbolicLink

 The symbolic link for the new <a href="https://msdn.microsoft.com/7CED3EF6-E844-4B3A-8181-CA44FC4675EC">IMFSensorGroup</a>.
-This name can be obtained through device enumeration APIs such as This is the symbolic link name obtained through either the standard Win32 device enumeration, such as <a href="https://msdn.microsoft.com/31bb0fc8-0fb8-4122-b9e8-5ff8fbbd903b">SetupDiGetClassDevs</a> or <a href="https://msdn.microsoft.com/da4d96ce-e22b-4e1c-aa2e-df46416a5f0b">MFEnumDeviceSources</a> or by getting the  <a href="https://docs.microsoft.com/en-us/uwp/api/Windows.Devices.Enumeration.DeviceInformation">Id</a> property of the <a href="https://docs.microsoft.com/en-us/uwp/api/Windows.Devices.Enumeration.DeviceInformation">DeviceInformation</a> class.
+This name can be obtained through device enumeration APIs such as <a href="https://msdn.microsoft.com/31bb0fc8-0fb8-4122-b9e8-5ff8fbbd903b">SetupDiGetClassDevs</a> or <a href="https://msdn.microsoft.com/da4d96ce-e22b-4e1c-aa2e-df46416a5f0b">MFEnumDeviceSources</a> or by getting the  <a href="https://docs.microsoft.com/en-us/uwp/api/Windows.Devices.Enumeration.DeviceInformation">Id</a> property of the <a href="https://docs.microsoft.com/en-us/uwp/api/Windows.Devices.Enumeration.DeviceInformation">DeviceInformation</a> class.

 ### -param ppSensorGroup [out]